psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 > {: .solution}
 {: .challenge}

 Lola now wonders how to proceed.
-There are multiple options at her disposal.
+There are multiple options at her disposal (see the 2 strategies above).
 But given her limited time budget, she thinks that trying them all out is tedious.
 She discusses this with her office mate over lunch.
-Her colleaque mentions that this type of consideration was first discussed by Gene Amdahl in 1967 and goes by the name of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
-This law provides a simple of mean of calculating how fast a program can get when parallelized for a fixed problem size.
+Her colleaque mentions that a similar type of consideration was first discussed by Gene Amdahl in 1967 and goes by the name of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
+This law provides a simple way of calculating how fast a program can get when parallelized for a fixed problem size.
 By profiling her code, Lola has all the ingredients to make this calculation.
+So they both embark on this exercise.

-The performance improvement of a program, given an original implementation and an improved one is referred as __speed-up S__.
-Given a program, we can measure the runtime portion of the code that can be benefit from use of more resources (in our case parallel computations), aka __parallel portion p__.
-For this __parallel portion__, we finally need how much this can be sped-up, which we will refer to as __serial speed-up s__.
+The performance improvement of a program, given an original implementation and an improved one is referred to as __speed-up S__.
+Given a program, we can measure the runtime of the code that can benefit later on from use of more resources (i.e. parallel computations as in our case).
+We call this quantity __portion `p` to parallelize__ (or short parallel portion).

+For this __parallel portion__, we also need to know how much this can be sped-up effectively by the changes we have in mind.
+We will refer to this quantity as __serial speed-up `s`__ (code in the parallel portion that was once serial will be sped-up).

 Given all these ingredients, the theoretical speed-up of the whole program is given by: